Upgrade enables fast, safe and affordable emergency response on Long Island

 “Due to Brookhaven’s unique geography we needed a system that could deliver signals from a greater distance and allow emergency crews to respond as efficiently as possible,” said Losquadro.

-The innovative GPS technology offers reliable, radio-based communications, so the town can minimize maintenance costs and gain more control of intersections for faster, safer emergency response.
+The technology offers reliable, radio-based communications combined with satellite geolocation data, so the town can minimize maintenance costs and gain more control of intersections for faster, safer emergency response.

 Putting first responders in position to succeed

 First responders face risks before they reach the scene of an emergency, often before they arrive at the first intersection.
 Because of the unique terrain of Long Island, the IR system limited preemption to 300 feet or less at about 40 percent of the intersections.

 Tight turns and obstructions compromised traffic signal preemption, too.
 First responders had to reduce speeds significantly to navigate around cars and pass through the intersections.
 Response times lagged.

 The Opticom™ Radio system uses a global network of satellites that can calculate vehicle speed, direction and precise location to ensure traffic is cleared and first responders can drive safely through upcoming intersections.